I swear there must be more tangible things in Japan than there are stars in the universe.

 Unlike many places across Europe, you can be assured whilst travelling around Japan that the locals aren’t trying to rip you off as they’re very genuine and respectful.
 Also boasting a low crime rate, in Japan you’ll feel safe not having to worry about pickpockets or scams.

-#18 Finally, Japan is NOT as expensive as you think:
+18. Finally, Japan is NOT as expensive as you think

 Oh, Japan.
 I’m so fond of you.
-There are many more points I could add to this list but we’d be here forever!
+There are many more reasons to visit Japan that I could add to this list but we’d be here forever!
 You’ll just have to visit Japan right now to see for yourself before the “expensive” reputation is forgotten and hoards of people want discover what makes her such an amazing travel destination.

 Until next time,

 Like it?
 Pin it! 📌

 This post contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!